explainers-by-googlers/fetch-retry/README.md

 ### Retry Behavior Details

--   Retry from last redirect hop: If a fetch() request follows HTTP redirects (e.g., 301, 302, 307, 308), any necessary retries are performed against the URL right after the last successful redirect step.
-The browser does not retry the original URL provided to fetch().
+-   Retries will be attempted from the failed/latest redirect hop.
+If a `fetch()` request follows HTTP redirects (e.g., 301, 302, 307, 308), any necessary retries are performed against the URL right after the last successful redirect step, not the original URL provided to `fetch()`.
 For example, if fetch('/a') redirects to /b, and the request to /b subsequently fails with a network error, the retry attempts will target /b, not /a.

--   Retry count header: To allow servers to identify retry attempts (for logging, debugging, or deduplicating logic), each retry request initiated by the browser will include an additional HTTP header indicating the attempt number.
+-   Retry count header will be sent.
+To allow servers to identify retry attempts (for logging, debugging, or deduplicating logic), each retry request initiated by the browser will include an additional HTTP header indicating the attempt number.

--   Proposed Header:  Retry-Attempt (Exact name TBD during standardization).
+-   Proposed Header:  `Retry-Attempt` (Exact name TBD during standardization).

 -   Value: An integer representing the current retry attempt number.
-The first retry would have Retry-Attempt: 1, the second Retry-Attempt: 2, and so on, up to the value specified in maxAttempts.
+The first retry would have `Retry-Attempt: 1`, the second `Retry-Attempt: 2`, and so on, up to the value specified in `maxAttempts`.

 -   The initial request (attempt 0) will not include this header.

 -   Retry triggers: Retries are intended solely for transient network errors where retrying the identical request might succeed.
 This typically includes errors at the TCP/IP level like connection timeouts, connection resets, connection refused (potentially), or DNS resolution failures if resolution previously succeeded for the host.
 For example, retries will not be triggered by:

   -   Successful HTTP responses, even with error status codes (4xx, 5xx).
 (Retrying on 5xx could be a future extension).

--   Programmatic cancellation via AbortSignal.
+  -   Programmatic cancellation via `AbortSignal`.

   -   Security-related failures (CORS errors, CSP violations, mixed content blocks).

   -   Errors parsing request components (e.g., invalid URL).

 -   Idempotency: